 If the eNB has a fresh {NH, NCC} pair, the eNB shall keep KRRCint and delete other keys of the AS security context, i.e. keys KeNB, KRRCenc, KUPenc shall be deleted after sending the RRC Connection Suspend message to the UE.
 Otherwise, if a fresh {NH, NCC} pair was not received from the MME the eNB shall keep the AS keys.

-When the the UE receives the RRC Connection Suspend message from the eNB, then the UE shall store the Resume ID together with the current UE context including the AS security context until the UE decides to resume the RRC connection.
+When the UE receives the RRC Connection Suspend message from the eNB, then the UE shall store the Resume ID together with the current UE context including the AS security context until the UE decides to resume the RRC connection.

-When the EDT feature is used, the following handling shall apply to the RRC Connection Suspend procedure.
+When the EDT feature is used, the subsequent handling shall apply to the RRC Connection Suspend procedure.
 If the eNB has a fresh and unused pair of {NH, NCC}, then the eNB shall include the fresh NCC in the RRC Connection Suspend message.
 The eNB shall keep the current KRRCint, but delete other current AS keys KeNB, KRRCenc, and KUPenc.
 Otherwise, if the eNB does not have a fresh and unused pair of {NH, NCC}, then the eNB shall include the same NCC value associated with the current KeNB in the RRC Connection Suspend message.
 In this case, the eNB shall keep the current KRRCint and the current KeNB, but delete other current AS keys KRRCenc, and KUPenc.

-Further, in case of EDT, when the UE receives the RRC Connection Suspend message including an NCC value, then the UE shall take the received NCC value for use in next resume. *********** END OF CHANGES ***********
+When the UE receives the RRC Connection Suspend message including an NCC value, then the UE shall take the received NCC value for use in the next resume NCC received in RRC Connection Suspend message shall only be used for initiating EDT resume.

+*********** END OF CHANGES ***********